Leadership & Staff

 Eliezer’s service at The Mission began many years ago, when he tutored elementary, middle and high school students on-site.
 He has always had a passion for serving “the least of these” in our society because he knows what it is like to grow up poor.
 As the son of divorced parents, he and his brothers were raised by their mother in Chicago under conditions similar to those who are served by The Mission.
-Now, as a believer in Christ and with a new hope, he enjoys giving back to those that have not.
+Now, as a believer in Christ and with a new hope, he enjoys giving back to those who have not.

 Board of Directors

 When Richard isn’t managing The Mission or counseling the needy in our community, he is at home in Leonardtown with his wife Brenda and their three black labs.
-They attend and are very active members of Faith Bible Church.
+They are very active members of Faith Bible Church.

 Barbara Svenson, originally from Lincoln, Nebraska, has lived in Southern Maryland for nearly 45 years.
 Barbara has a degree in Hearing and Speech Science from the University of Maryland.
 Her first professional endeavor was running a breeding and training facility for Hanoverian horses in Charles County.
-From there she moved into the real estate specializing in both residential and commercial real estate.
+From there she moved into the real estate business, specializing in both residential and commercial real estate.

 Barbara attends Trinity Episcopal Church in St Mary’s City and is the full-time organist.
 She has always felt a strong calling to become involved with community outreach efforts.
-Through her real estate and church activities she met and ministered to many homeless and/or people living in poverty.
+Through her real estate and church activities she met and ministered to many homeless and people living in poverty.

 Daniel has been involved with various ministries including youth and kids’ ministries with the churches he has attended.
-He currently serves on the Worship Team at Living Word Community Church.
-He met his wife, Abigail, at Chi Alpha at Penn State where they both served on the group’s Worship Team.
+He currently serves on the worship team at Living Word Community Church.
+He met his wife, Abigail, at Chi Alpha at Penn State where they both served on the group’s worship team.

 When not working, Daniel enjoys playing board games, card games, and sports, such as volleyball, basketball, football, etc. and just relaxing at home.

 Keith migrated to Southern Maryland in 1991 after 23 years of active duty in the U.S. Navy.
 He then worked as a program manager for a defense contractor until 2004 when he was called into full-time vocational ministry as a local church pastor.
 Retiring for a final time in 2016, Keith has devoted most of his efforts to working in ‘hands-on’ ministry in the community.
 In addition to serving on the Board of Directors for The Mission, he is also on the Board of Directors for Christmas in April St. Mary’s County, volunteers with the Lexington Park Volunteer Rescue Squad and local food ministries, and travels on numerous short-term mission trips in support of the Appalachia Service Project.
-His spare time will often find him providing emergency repairs for low-income and disabled homeowners, off-road biking, kayaking, hiking and spending time with his wife, children and grandchildren.
+His spare time will often find him providing emergency repairs for low-income and disabled homeowners, kayaking, off-road biking, hiking and spending time with his wife, children and grandchildren.

-Keith has a BS in Business Management from Regents College and an MS in Contracts Management from Florida Institute of Technology.
+Keith has a BS in business management from Regents College and an MS in contracts management from Florida Institute of Technology.
 He has also completed the Course of Study at Wesley Theological Seminary.
 His passion is helping others grow in their relationship with Jesus Christ through discipleship and missions outreach.

 Staff & Volunteers